7 Key Elements of a Workplace Emergency Readiness Plan

 vizito emergency page

-Vizito features an Emergency page, containing a list of all current visitors.
-From this page, you can alert all visitors in the building with a push of a button.
-You can also export or print the list to share with authorities.
+Vizito has an Emergency page with a list of all current visitors.
+From this page, you can alert everyone with one click.
+You can also export or print the list for authorities.

 Emergency Preparedness Protects Both Your People and Your Business

-Emergency readiness in the workplace is not just about having an evacuation plan.
-It is about creating a culture of safety where everyone knows their roles during emergencies.
-This involves a systematic approach that includes risk assessment, creating an emergency response team, developing evacuation procedures, conducting regular training and drills, and establishing an effective emergency communication system.
+Emergency readiness is not just an evacuation plan.
+It’s a culture of safety.
+Everyone should know their role.
+That means risk assessment, an emergency team, evacuation steps, regular training and drills, and a clear communication system.

 For more resources on workplace safety and readiness: